 About 2.5 million New Yorkers have a Hispanic heritage.
-We are the largest Hispanic city in the United States.
+New York City is the largest Hispanic city in the United States.

 About a million people attend the parade every year.
 The parade has celebrated New York City’s Latin cultures since 1985.